4/29/2025

 Operator

-We'll go next to Tom Scheder at BTIG.
+We'll go next to Tom Scheider at BTIG.

 speaker

-Tom Scheder, BTIG, MD, MD Good morning and congratulations for essentially hitting our 2Q number.
-I have a doing some reading on bronchiectasis.
+Good morning and congratulations for essentially hitting our 2Q number.
+I'm doing some reading on bronchiectasis.
 And as far as I understand it, a fair number of COPD patients also have that diagnosis.
 Do you know how you do well in those patients or were they excluded?
-And then a real quick one for either Mark or Chris.
-Are you guys completely outside of the Medicare Part D redesign?
-Or is that something you also have to think about?
+And then a real quick one for either Mark or Chris, are you guys completely outside of the Medicare Part D redesign or is that something you also have to think about?

 speaker